 Ever heard of a place that moved countries?
 Well, the town of Colmar, in North-Eastern France and on the border with Germany, is one such place.

-Imagine a place with cobblestone streets running next to canals that are lined with absolutely gorgeous half-timbered houses that are accentuated with quintessential French shutters and are colored in various shades of sky blue, rose, lemon, apricot, peppermint and many more pastel colors!
-This is Colmar.
+Imagine a place with cobblestone streets running next to canals that are lined with absolutely gorgeous half-timbered houses, accentuated with quintessential French shutters and colored in various pastel shades of sky blue, rose, lemon, apricot, peppermint and many more!

-It is one of the most beautiful villages in Alsace, France.
-And one that you should include on your holiday to France, using our tried and tested Colmar guide of course!
+It is one of the most beautiful villages in Alsace, and one that you should include on your upcoming holiday to France, using our tried and tested Colmar guide of course!

-Find below everything you need to know for your visit to Colmar in France.
+Find everything below that you will need to know when visiting Colmar France.

 Where is Colmar Located?

-Located on the border of France and Germany and near Switzerland, Colmar is a fairytale French town that offers a mesmerizing insight into the last 1,000 years of European history.
+Located on the border of France and Germany, near Switzerland, Colmar is a fairytale French town that offers a mesmerizing insight into the last 1,000 years of European history.

 How to Get to Colmar?